 What is the maximum amount I can contribute to my defined benefit plan?
-This question gets asked all the time.
+This question gets asked all the time for both solo and group plans.
 Defined benefit plan contribution limits can be challenging.

 These plans are great for small and large business owners who are looking for large, tax-deductible contributions.
 Let’s jump into the details.